-Each Fund will normally redeem shares for cash; however, each Fund reserves the right to pay the redemption price wholly or partly in-kind, if Natixis Advisors determines it to be advisable and in the interest of the remaining shareholders of a Fund.
+The Funds will normally redeem shares for cash; however, a Fund reserves the right to pay the redemption price wholly or partly in kind.
+The redemptions in kind will generally, but will not necessarily, may not result in a pro rata distribution of each security held in the Fund's portfolio.
 If portfolio securities are distributed in lieu of cash, the shareholder will normally incur brokerage commissions upon subsequent disposition of any such securities.
-However, the Funds have elected to be governed by Rule 18f-1 under the 1940 Act, pursuant to which each Fund is obligated to redeem shares solely in cash for any shareholder during any 90-day period up to the lesser of \$250,000 or 1% of the total NAV of each Fund at the beginning of such period.
+However, the Trust has elected to be governed by Rule 18f-1 under the 1940 Act, pursuant to which the Funds are obligated to redeem shares solely in cash for any shareholder during any 90-day period up to the lesser of \$250,000 or 1% of the total NAV of the Fund at the beginning of such period.

-The Funds do not currently impose any redemption charge other than the CDSC imposed by the Funds' distributor, as described in the Prospectuses.
-The Board reserves the right to impose additional charges at any time.
-A redemption constitutes a sale of shares for U.S. federal income tax purposes on which the investor may realize a long- or short-term capital gain or loss.
-See the section "Taxes" in this Statement.
+A redemption constitutes a sale of the shares for U.S. federal income tax purposes on which the investor may realize a long-term or short-term capital gain or loss.
+See the section "Taxes."